steph-xue/react-info/README.md

 ## Overview

-This project presents a collection of facts about React, including its original release date, its creator, and its role in modern web development.
-It is built with React, JavaScript, HTML, and CSS, and uses Vite as the build tool.
-The interface includes a navigation bar and main content area, with a light and dark mode toggle managed through shared React state.
+This project presents a collection of facts about React, including its original release date, creator, and role in modern web development, while allowing users to switch between light and dark mode at any time.
+It is built with React, JavaScript, HTML, and CSS and uses Vite as the build tool.
+The interface includes a navigation bar and main content area, with the theme toggle managed through shared React state so the selected mode is applied consistently across the application.

 <br>